PaulleDemon/AWS-deployment/django-channels.md

 # Django-channels:

-If you are a beginner please make sure you have visited the uploading django.
+If you are a beginner please make sure you have visited the uploading Django.
 There are important concepts you need to know before proceeding.

-Make sure you are using Application load balancer and not clasic loadbalancer.
+Make sure you are using an Application load balancer and not a classic loadbalancer.
-Classic Load balancers don't support websockets.
+Classic Load balancers don't support WebSockets.

 You can check your loadbalancer type under LoadBalancer from configurations in the environment.

-If you are using classic loadbalancer you will have to create a new environment with a application loadbalancer as there is no way you can upgrade from classic loadbalancer to application loadbalancer as of Feb-2-2022.
+If you are using classic loadbalancer you will have to create a new environment with an application loadbalancer as there is no way you can upgrade from classic loadbalancer to application loadbalancer as of Feb-2-2022.

 ## setup